SarveshMankar/SarveshMankar/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Yes, all my songs come from personal experience and relationships.</h3 quote>
+<h3 quote align='center'>It is better to fail in a cause that will ultimately succeed than to succeed in a cause that will ultimately fail.</h3 quote>

 ---